timschneeb/tachiyomi-extensions-revived/README.md

 # ![app icon](./.github/readme-images/app-icon.png)Tachiyomi Extensions Revived

-This repository contains several source extensions that have been removed from the official repository.
+This repository contains all source extensions that have been removed from the official repository.

-I'll probably keep maintaining the MangaDex extension here and push fixes if it breaks at some point in the future.

-Other sources are likely not going to be maintained actively by me and are stored here for archival purposes instead.
-Feel free to send pull requests for those, though.

-This repo is a flattened & detached fork because the git history of the upstream repo is over 400 megabytes big.

-### Extensions in this repo

-* MangaDex
-* Bato.to (fixed, works again)
-* NewToki / ManaToki
-* S2Manga

-# Usage
+## Usage

 Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.